 Translate:

-Drawing on Taub’s recently discovered archive of thousands of black-and-white and color prints, slides, and transparencies, this is the first book to comprehensively visually document Project Mercury.
-No previous book has devoted as many images to each of the Mercury Seven astronauts and their pioneering spaceflights.
-Other chapters cover astronaut selection and training, NASA management, and facilities at Cape Canaveral, Florida.
-Each image is accompanied by a detailed caption.
-The foreword is by legendary NASA Flight Director Eugene Kranz.
+Drawing from Taub’s recently unearthed archive of thousands of black-and-white and color prints, slides, and transparencies, this publication represents the first comprehensive visual documentation of Project Mercury.
+No other book has dedicated as many images to each of the Mercury Seven astronauts and their groundbreaking spaceflights.
+Additional chapters delve into astronaut selection and training, NASA management, and the facilities at Cape Canaveral, Florida.
+Each image is paired with a detailed caption, and the foreword is penned by the legendary NASA Flight Director Eugene Kranz.

 Showcasing over 450 unpublished and lesser-known images, this book traces the growth of the Space Shuttle from 1965 to 1982, from initial concept through its first four space flights.
 The photographs offer windows into designing the first reusable space vehicle as well as the construction and testing of the prototype shuttle Enterprise.
 They also show the factory assembly and delivery of the Space Shuttle Columbia, preparations at the major NASA field centers, and astronaut selection and training.
 Finally, the book devotes a chapter to each of the first four orbital missions, STS-1 through STS-4, providing an abundance of seldom seen photos for each flight.